DivineOmega/DO-File-Cache/README.md

 The third paramter is the expiry time.
 It can be specified as a UNIX timestamp or as a number of seconds less than 30 days worth.
 Cache items will expire and not be retrievable when this time is reached.

+Note that if you use dots, dashes, underscores or a few other special characters in your cache key, the created cache files will be put into a directory structure.
+For example, a cache key of `objects.cars.redCar` will be stored in `objects/cars/redCar.cache`.
+This is useful if you wish to categorise cache files and to prevent too many cache files building up in a single directory.

 ### Getting a cache item

 To get a cache item you've previously stored, you need to use the `get` method.
 An example of how to do this is shown below.